softwaremill/sttp/docs/testing.rst

 Adjusting the response body type
 --------------------------------

-If the type of the response body returned by the stub's rules (as specified using the ``.when...`` methods) doesn't match what was specified in the request, the stub will attempt to convert the body to the desired type.
+If the type of the response body returned by the stub's rules (as specified using the ``.whenXxx`` methods) doesn't match what was specified in the request, the stub will attempt to convert the body to the desired type.
 This might be useful when:

 * testing code which maps a basic response body to a custom type, e.g. mapping a raw json string using a decoder to a domain type
 * reading a classpath resource (which results in an ``InputStream``) and requesting a response of e.g. type ``String``